MaryamAsgarinezhad/obsidian/Linux/Docker.md

 2. **Port Mapping**:

     - If you want to make a port of a service accessible from outside the Docker network (e.g., from the host machine), you specify port mappings in the `ports` section of the service definition in the `docker-compose.yml` file.
 This is similar to using the `-p` or `--publish` flag with `docker run`.

+We use either "docker run -p" or "docker-compose up" for running an application in docker.
+Also use "docker build" to build an image from a docker file.